Skip to content

 • Sauce: I love to whip up an easy homemade marinara.
 It’s got great flavor and really takes the dish up a notch.
 If using a store-bought tomato sauce, make sure it’s good quality (I list my favorites in the printable recipe card below).

-• Meatballs: Homemade meatballs are the star of the show in my opinion.
+• Italian meatballs: Homemade meatballs are the star of the show in my opinion.
 They’re juicy, tender and taste so much better than the frozen premade meatballs from the grocery.
 I’ll often make a batch in the oven or make my easy Instant Pot meatballs, then freeze half to pull out specifically for when my family requests this dish.
 For a lighter option, try making healthy turkey meatballs or chicken meatballs.

 • Pasta: Spaghetti noodles are mixed in with the sauce and meatballs.
 Simply cook them according to the package directions.